hughed2/MetaRepo2/README.md

 Uvicorn has many optional parameters, [so the documentation may be of use](https://www.uvicorn.org).
 The user may update the port number to fit their needs.

 ### Running MetaRepo Through Docker
 MetaRepo includes a Dockerfile, allowing easy deployment.
 It's recommended to use the sql repo type, unless the user has their own custom repo.
-After creating the repo.conf file, simply use the following commands in the MetaRepo/ directory:
+After creating the metarepo.conf file, simply use the following commands in the MetaRepo/ directory:

     docker build -t metarepo .
     docker run -p 8000:8000 metarepo